NoEndsNoGains/End-Of-Conflict/FRAMEWORK.md

 Eagle looks for the Hidden Player: the mother-in-law who isn't in the room but is in the conversation; the boss who hasn't spoken but whose shadow is on the table.

-Note: Eagle asks: Is this a fight about what — or about who decides?
+> **Note:** Eagle asks: Is this a fight about *what* — or about *who decides*?
+>

-Most people fight about the "what" (the fish, the money, the chores).
+> Most people fight about the "what" (the fish, the money, the chores).
 But if the fight keeps returning, the "what" is a decoy.
 The real conflict is the authority — who has the right to decide.
 If "who decides" isn't settled, the "what" will never stay fixed.
+>

-Eagle checks Eagle: Am I looking at the whole field, or only the part that makes me look like the victim?
+> Eagle checks Eagle: Am I looking at the whole field, or only the part that makes me look like the victim?
 Am I zoomed in so tight I've lost the horizon?
 Am I an Eagle or more like a Vulture (the shadow) — "only circling for carcasses, hunting the other's faults, not mapping the whole."
+>
+> **Note on Fog and Forbidden Zones:**
+Eagle identifies gaps: "Here is fog — I cannot see this territory."
+"Here is forbidden — I was told not to fly here."
+Owl evaluates gaps: "What does the fog conceal?"
+"What does the forbidden zone cost?"
+"Is the absence from the map itself data?"
+Eagle maps the hole.
+Owl judges what the hole means.
+>

-Eagle passes the map to Bloodhound.
+> Eagle passes the map to Bloodhound.

-You're right to question it.
-Let me trace where each belongs:

 **Operational / Structural / Both** = Types of conflict.
 Eagle sees these.
 It's about *what kind of fight* this is.